Lucg/push-plugin-unity/README.md

 	InfobipPush.UserId = "userId";

-To check if the setting of userId was successful operation, you can use following code:
+If setting of userId was successful operation, `InfobipPush.OnUserDataSaved` will be called, which you can implement:

-	 InfobipPush.OnUserDataSaved = () => {
+	 InfobipPush.OnUserDataSaved += () => {
             ScreenPrinter.Print(("IBPush - User data saved"));
         };
   If the setting of userId wasn't susccessful you can use the following code to get error codes: